-South Africa boasts one of the best solar regimes in the world.
-Most areas in the country average more than 2 500 hours of sunshine per year, and average daily solar-radiation levels range between 4.5 kWh/m and 6.5 kWh/m in one day.
+South África boasts one of the best solar regimes in the world.
+Most areas in the country average more than 2 500 hours of sunshine per year, and average daily solar-radiation levels range between 4,5 kWh/m2 and 6,5 kWh/m2 in one day.
 The southern African region, and in fact the whole of Africa, is well endowed with sunshine all year round.
-The annual 24-hour global solar radiation average is about 220 W/m for South Africa.
+The annual 24-hour global solar radiation average is about 220 W/m2 for South Africa.
 The solar resource is the most readily accessible in South Africa.
 It lends itself to a number of potential uses.